ecri-org/go-redirector/README.md

 Can be run as a docker container, and comes in at ~ 13MB in size.

+## Versions

+Versions:
+  - `0.2.0`:
+    - added new structure for each path entry, specifying `friendly` (bool, optional, default=true) which when false sends a direct 302, instead of a friendly page.
+See section _Mapping File_ below in docs.
+  - `0.1.3`:
+    - general improvements found through tests

 ## Mapping File

 The mapping example below creates an entry for host `testhost`.